GoogleCloudPlatform/podcast/site/content/post/episode-133-ml-kit-with-brahim-elbouchikhi-and-sachin-kotwani.md

 ##### Where can you find us next?

 Mark is going to the [Unity Hackweek](https://blogs.unity3d.com/2018/06/22/hackweek-2018-the-unity-way/).
 Read how Google Cloud is teaming up with Unity for gaming [blog](https://blog.google/products/google-cloud/powering-up-connected-game-development-through-our-alliance-with-unity/)

+Melanie is speaking at [Stanford AI4ALL](http://ai4all.stanford.edu/) on June 28th.

 We’ll both be at [Cloud NEXT](https://cloud.withgoogle.com/next18/sf/)!